 Brewer Man Pleads Guilty to Illegally Possessing Firearms

-Botelho faces up to 10 years in prison, three years of supervised release and a $250,000 fine.
+Brigley faces up to 10 years in prison, a $250,000 fine and three years of supervised release.
 He will be sentenced after the completion of a presentence investigation report by the U.S. Probation Office.

 The Brewer Police Department and the Bureau of Alcohol, Tobacco, Firearms and Explosives investigated the case.
 This case was brought as part of Project Safe Neighborhoods (PSN).
 PSN is the centerpiece of the Department of Justice’s violent crime reduction efforts.
 PSN is an evidence-based program proven to be effective at reducing violent crime.
 Through PSN, a broad spectrum of stakeholders work together to identify the most pressing violent crime problems in the community and develop comprehensive solutions to address them.
 As part of this strategy, PSN focuses enforcement efforts on the most violent offenders and partners with locally based prevention and reentry programs for lasting reductions in crime.
 For more information about PSN, please visit http://www.justice.gov/psn.